The Silvertrac Extra

 On our last episode, we weighed the pros and cons of outsourcing your security dispatch center.
-On today’s episode, part three of our four part series on running a dispatch center, we discuss how to find the right vendor and set yourself up for success.
-We'll start by considering the customer's experience, then we'll talk about the questions you should ask a potential vendor, and then we'll finish by giving you a few tips to kick things off successfully.
+On part 3 of the ultimate guide to running a security dispatch center series, we discuss how to find the right security call center vendor and set yourself up for success if you decide to outsource.
+We'll start by considering the customer's experience, then we'll talk about the questions you should ask a potential dispatching vendor, and then we'll finish by giving you a few tips to kick things off successfully.

 Consider The Customer Experience